sfnw-dev-owner/process-manuals/Side_Walls/sidewall_1.md

 - Put in 1 FRAMING nail (the longer ones)\
     --- in the upper middle of the stud to connect the corner\
     --- in each of the 4 corners
+- Measure the two long diagonals.
+They should be equal; if not, adjust to within 1/8"
 - Put a second nail directly under each of the first nails.
 {{< pagebreak >}}
 ![&nbsp;](images/side_wall_01.png)